Gilgamesh8712/conJavascript/README.md

 8. What is the function `printResult` doing?
     * **Bonus question**: Is there an alternative for `Intl.NumberFormat`?

 9. Did you manage to run the application on your computer?
-Which steps where necessary?
+Which steps were necessary?

 10. What is the application doing?